jimbarlow/demo-oauth2-proxy/README.md

 ![SSO Callback URL](images/03_callback_url.png?raw=true "SSO Callback URL")

+Now click on the "SAVE" button in order to create the client.

 Then, you will see a new tab “Credentials” appear after clicking save on the client protocol of confidential.
 Select the tab, and take note of the generated secret.

-##### Optional
+### Optional:

-You can setup the Backchannel Logout so that you can have logout of the session:
+You can setup the Backchannel Logout so that you can have logout from the session:

 I used this link for my demo: